TABLE OF CONTENTS:

 That includes every Opportunity Zone nationwide.

-You can search any of the nation’s 8,762 Opportunity Zones by various layers of location, asset type, sales, debt, and ownership details.
+You can run a property search any of the nation’s 8,762 Opportunity Zones by various layers of location, asset type, sales, debt, and ownership details.

 To start, you’ll likely want to add a location of some kind.